BlueBrainApps/Text-on-Photo/README.md

 <b>Children’s Privacy</b>

 This App is for a general audience.
 This app do not address anyone under the age of 13.
 I do not collect any personally information from children under 13.

-<b>Permissions</b>

-The following is a complete listing and description of what functions on the Device are accessed and / or modified by the Application.

-WRITE EXTERNAL STORAGE:
-Allows an application to write to external storage.

-WRITE SETTINGS:
-Allows an application to read or write the system settings.

-VIEW NETWORK CONNECTIONS:
-Allows applications to open network sockets and access information about networks.

-RECEIVE_BOOT_COMPLETED:
-Allows an application to receive the ACTION_BOOT_COMPLETED that is broadcast after the system finishes booting.

 <b>Contact</b>